 The Society feels that it is essential that graduates from an accredited degree not only have an overview that helps them understand their chosen field of study but that they can "hold their own" in terms of basic biological knowledge in the context of overall public awareness.
 The topics forming the fundamentals of biology provide the underpinning context to the specialisation.
-The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at FHEQ Level 4 (or SHEQ Levels 7 or 8 in Scotland).
+The Society accepts that they may be explored to a greater or lesser extent according to specialisation of the degree and it may be appropriate that some of the core topics be mainly taught at FHEQ Level 4.